aws-samples/prisma-lambda-cdk/README.md

 Please check the actual code [`handler.ts`](backend/handler.ts) to see how you can use Prisma in AWS Lambda.

 There is additional things you might want to consider, for example, database connection management on serverless environment.
 Please check the following documents for further information: [Prisma - Connection management](https://www.prisma.io/docs/guides/performance-and-optimization/connection-management/#serverless-environments-faas), [Using Amazon RDS Proxy with AWS Lambda](https://aws.amazon.com/blogs/compute/using-amazon-rds-proxy-with-aws-lambda/)

+### Using Prisma with Aurora Serverless v2 scaling to zero

+When you use Prisma with [Aurora Serverless v2 automatic pause feature](https://aws.amazon.com/blogs/database/introducing-scaling-to-0-capacity-with-amazon-aurora-serverless-v2/), you may want to configure the following:

+1. **set idle connection timeout on RDB side to lower value**: Aurora will scale in to zero capacity when there is no active connection.
+That is why when connection is live in a connection pool, it does not scale to zero.
+DB Parameters like [`wait_timeout`](https://dev.mysql.com/doc/refman/8.4/en/server-system-variables.html#sysvar_wait_timeout) allows it to automatically close idle connections, letting Aurora Serverless v2 scale in within the desired period.
+2. **set connection timeout on Prisma side to higher value**: When Aurora scales up from zero capacity, it takes up to 15 seconds before accepting a connection.
+Prisma must wait more than the period when it spins up a new connection.
+You can set `pool_timeout` and `connect_timeout` ([MySQL](https://www.prisma.io/docs/orm/overview/databases/mysql#arguments), [Postgres](https://www.prisma.io/docs/orm/overview/databases/postgresql#arguments)).

+All of the above are already configured in this repo.
+You can check `database.ts` and `prisma-function.ts` to see how it is working.

 ## Clean up
 To avoid incurring future charges, clean up the resources you created.